IsoDAR@Yemilab: A Conceptual Design Report for the Deployment of the Isotope Decay-At-Rest Experiment in Korea's New Underground Laboratory, Yemilab: Technical Components of the Neutrino Source

 \subsubsection{Why the Choice of H$_2^+$?}

 If one wants high-current proton beams to strike the target, the particles accelerated could be either protons, H$^-$ or H$_2^+$.
 Early cyclotrons all used protons from the ion source; however it proved difficult to cleanly extract proton beams without substantial losses on the extraction septum.
 This came about because of incomplete understanding of the beam dynamics, and inadequate control over the magnetic field quality to ensure the clean turn separation needed to avoid the septum.
 The resulting losses at the outer edge of the cyclotron, at its highest energy, produced very high radiation levels from activated components.
 This limited the highest currents one could safely accelerate, and still allow hands-on maintenance.
 Another limit was space charge of high-current proton beams: increasing the number of protons in a bunch caused the bunch to grow in size because of Coulomb repulsion of the protons.
 The bunch size is determined by the balance between this Coulomb repulsion and the focusing forces in the cyclotron; if the bunch is too large the separation between turns will become blurred and much beam will be lost on the extraction septum.
+Only recently have properties of space-charge dominated beams, and the ``vortex motion'' described above that stabilizes these beams, been discovered.
+However, use of this effect requires careful collimation of the ``halo'' of the beam bunches at low energies to realize the beam size control properties of this effect.